 STUDENT CONDUCT POLICY

 Please do not talk amongst yourselves during the instructor’s lecture.
-Even whispers can become very distracting to both the instructor and the students around you.
+Group chatting can become very distracting to both the instructor and the students around you.
 Each instructor will determine the appropriate time to facilitate class discussion (i.e. a Q&A session at the end of the class period).
 Questions are certainly encouraged, but please be considerate of the fact that others may have questions as well, and that the instructor has a limited amount of time to complete their presentation.

 Please do not approach the instructors or guest speakers with any personal request (i.e. to read a script, to pitch a project, to ask for a job interview, etc).
 Most instructors will not want to be approached with personal requests or to be contacted outside of class.
 Some may choose to give out their contact information, but this is at their discretion.
 If you have a question or request, please ask your class assistant to contact the instructor or guest speaker on your behalf.

 We believe in creating and maintaining a supportive learning environment for our students.
 To that end, all students are expected to treat their instructors and classmates with the utmost respect and to contribute to a safe and comfortable classroom experience.
 Disruptive, demeaning, or antagonistic behavior will not be tolerated.

 The UCLA Professional Programs administration reserves the right to a) dismiss any student at any time, without refund, or b) refuse further or continued enrollment in UCLA Professional Programs courses, if and when the student does not conform to federal, state, and local laws, and/or does not respect the personal rights of others and the educational purposes and standards of the Programs, and when the administration deems such action to be in the best interests of the student, student body, instructor, or Program.